MarcosMasip/PocketCats-self-contained/README.md

   - `backend/src/main/resources/db/migration/V2__add_completed_to_todos.sql`
 - No other seed data is inserted by default.
 You can create todos from the UI (todo list page after login) or via the API.
 - Cat records are created via the UI interactions when uploading images (and optionally using the local ML service).

+Demo user:
+- The first time you click “Demo Login (local)”, a user `demo_user` is created in the local database (if not present) and a short‑lived JWT is issued for browsing protected pages.

 ## Run it locally (step‑by‑step, macOS/Windows/Linux)